SABS-R3/software-engineering-projects/_episodes/01-introduction.md

 - Metabolism
 - Excretion

-These are often referred to as ADME, and taken together discribe the drug concentration in the body when medicine is prescribed.
+These are often referred to as ADME, and taken together describe the drug concentration in the body when medicine is prescribed.
 These ADME processes are typically described by zeroth-order or first-order *rate* reactions modelling the dynamics of the quantity of drug $q$, with a given rate parameter $k$, for example: